jvwasquevite/jwt-nodejs-api/README.md

 ## Acknowledgements

-* How to authenticate routes using JSONWebToken
+* How to authenticate routes using middlewares and JSONWebToken
 * How to make a layered architecture besides MVC pattern
-* How to create use cases diagrams to structure projets
+* How to create [use case diagrams](https://en.wikipedia.org/wiki/Use_case_diagram) to structure projets
 * How to use Oriented Programming on Node.js APIs

 ## Get in touch with me